top of page

 SKU: 9781419716478

 • Duncan Tonatiuh (toh-nah-tee-YOU) is an award-winning author-illustrator.
 He is both Mexican and American.
-He grew up in San Miguel de Allende, Mexico, and graduated from Parsons School of Design and Eugene Lang College in New York City.
+He grew up in San Miguel de Allende, Mexico.
 His artwork is inspired by pre-Columbian art.
 His aim is to create images and stories that honor the past but are relevant to today’s people, especially children.
 His books include A Land of Books, Feathered Serpent and the Five Suns, and Separate Is Never Equal.
 He currently lives in San Miguel with his family but travels in the United States often.

 bottom of page